JulianSobott/networking/docs/external/Checklist.rst

 3. Start the server with :class:`ClientManager`
 4. Start the client with created :class:`ServerCommunicator`

-While you are working on your project, remember to add necessary functions to the :any:`Functions`.
+While you are working on your project, remember to add necessary functions to the :doc:`Functions`.